futomi/html5-CC2650SensorTag.js/README.md

 In the code above, the variable `tag` represents a `CC2650SensorTag` object.
 All methods and properties are implemented in the `CC2650SensorTag` object.

 Note that this code has to be executed after a user action such as a button click.
-This is due to the W3C Web Bluetooth API.
+This is due to the restriction defined in the W3C Web Bluetooth API.

 ```html
 <button type="button" id="find-btn">Find your CC2650 SensorTag</button>